ryan-mcclue/unsw/comp4920/ass2.md

 TODO: citation in introduction good
-Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society.
-As a result, ensuring fairness, accountability and transparency (FAT) in these systems is crucial.
-An ADM system is attempting to emulate the deeply nuanced and complex process of human decision making.
-By considering causal and statistical models of explanation, there are potential pathways for acheiving FAT in ADM systems.
-However, the computational limitation of perfectly emulating the inexact human mind, it's only theoretical that these systems could model the full complexity and context depdent process of human thought.
-So, fully acheiving these principles is only possible in principle, not in practice as human intervention always necessary.

 Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society (1).
-ADM systems fundamentally attempt to emulate the deeply nuanced human decision-making process (3).
-As a result, ensuring fairness, accountability and transparency (FAT) in these systems is crucial.
-While both causal and statistical models of explanation offer potential pathways for achieving FAT in ADM systems, there are fundamental limitations to their effectiveness.
-Due to the computational challenge of perfectly modeling the inexact and contextual nature of human cognition [5] means that these systems can only theoretically approximate the full complexity of human decision-making processes [6].
+Considering causal and statistical models of explanation, there are potential pathways for achieving fairness, accountability and transparency (FAT) in ADM systems However, due to the nuanced nature of human cognition, these systems can only theoretically approximate the complexity of human decision making[6].
-As a result, while technical approaches can make significant progress toward FAT principles, achieving them fully in practice requires human involvement [7].
+As a result, while technical approaches can make significant progress toward FAT principles, achieving them fully in practice requires human involvement.
-As a result, while ADM systems

 Define FAT and causal and statistical.
 (TODO: use tutorial slides)